jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 Hello, World!
 From ip-172-31-8-52.eu-west-1.compute.internal
 ```

-### Fronting with a load balancer
+### Fronting instances with a load balancer

-Now that we have a web service hosted on our instances, let's now add a load balancer in front of it - this will now become the point of entry for our application instead of hitting the EC2 instances directly.
+Now that we have a web service hosted on our instances, let's now add a load balancer in front of it.
+This load balancer will now become the point of entry for our application instead of hitting the EC2 instances directly.

-> For this I am using a Terraform module for provisioning all the components in the load balancer, and expanding on them is beyond the scope of this post.
+> For this I am using a Terraform [ALB module](https://registry.terraform.io/modules/terraform-aws-modules/alb/aws/latest) for provisioning all the components in the load balancer, and expanding on them is beyond the scope of this post.
 >
-> You can navigate to the AWS ALB (Application Load Balancer) [documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to find out more.
+> You can navigate to the AWS ALB [documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to find out more.

 #### Security groups